 Teacher: It is time to practise questions to check our understanding.
 Everybody please open page 22 in your books.
-The first exercise in Learning Better activity is Multiple choice question.
+We will begin with Exercise A of 'Learning better.'
+It is Multiple choice question.
 Read the question and mark your answer, based on your understanding.
 Raise your hands if you got any query.